 Reveal characteristics about your applicant’s financial management capabilities, behavioral patterns and attitudes toward finances.

 Credit history reports provide a profile of your applicant’s personal financial management history – including indebtedness, payment history and public record information such as tax liens, judgments and bankruptcies.
-Inquiries are reported as for “employment purposes” and are in compliance with the Fair Credit Reporting Act.
+Inquiries are reported for “employment purposes” and are in compliance with the Fair Credit Reporting Act.
 Credit reports obtained for employment purposes do not include a FICO score (nor should they).
 You are not granting credit, but rather identifying poor fiscal habits such as living beyond one’s means or racking up unnecessary debt with no immediate plan of repayment.

 Some state laws restrict employers from pulling credit reports or limit how the reports are used in the hiring process.
 There are a few exceptions for specific positions at the state department of justice, and positions with access to financial or personal data.
 Be sure to check the state legislature website for any states in which you do business for specific details.
 Also, as more laws are being legislated at the local level, it’s important to stay up-to-date to ensure your policies and procedures are compliant with local laws.